at58474/Time-Series-ARIMA-SARIMA/README.md

 - dict_col_rename1: Ex.({"datetime": "Date", "147720_00060": "Flow"})
      - A dictionary, {'key':'value'}, of columns to be renamed, passing the original name as the key and the desired name as the value, both being strings, ''
 ##### Process other dataframes if any
-- same parameters as dataframe 1
+- Same parameters as dataframe 1
-- leave parameters blank if only 1 raw data file is used
+- Leave parameters blank if only 1 raw data file is used
-- if more than 2 files need to be merged, either run the first 2, then use that merged file to merge with the 3rd, etc... or the other option is to modify the code to contain a 3rd merge, but could be more time consuming.
+- If more than 2 files need to be merged, set run_model_fitting, run_diagnostics, run_cross_validation, and run_auto_arima to False, then run with the first 2 raw files, then move the merged file to data/raw and update the raw_filename1 parameter, then run again with the 3rd file.

 ##### Merge dataframes
 - dict_col: Ex({"Flow_x": "Pound_Flow", "Flow_y": "Rf_Flow"})